tsuru/tsuru/docs/apps/client/usage.rst

 By default, the commands are run from inside the app root directory, which is /home/application.
-If you have more complicated deploy related commands, you should use the app.yaml pre-restart and post-restart scripts, these are run before and after the restart of your app, which is triggered everytime you push code or call `restart
+If you have more complicated deploy related commands, you should use the app.yaml pre-restart and post-restart scripts, these will run before and after the restart of your app, which is triggered everytime you push code or call `restart
 <http://godoc.org/github.com/globocom/tsuru/cmd/tsuru#hdr-Restart_the_app_s_application_server>`_.